 The single received a lukewarm reaction and entered the charts at number two – not the anticipated number one.
 Second Coming received mixed reviews and only spent a few weeks in the Top Ten.
 The Stone Roses planned an international tour in early 1995 to support the album, but the plans kept unravelling at the last minute.

 Before they could set out on tour, Reni left the band, leaving the group without a drummer.
 He was replaced by Robbie Maddix.
 They embarked on a short American tour, at the conclusion of which John Squire broke his collarbone in a bike accident.

 Squire’s accident forced them to cancel a headlining spot at the 25th Glastonbury Festival, which would have been their first concert in the UK in five years.

 As Squire recuperated, The Stone Roses continued to sink in popularity and respect, even as their peers – The Charlatans and former Happy Mondays vocalist Shaun Ryder – made unexpectedly triumphant comebacks.
-The Stone Roses added a keyboardist to the line-up prior to their UK tour at the end of 1995 – their first British tour since 1990.
+The Stone Roses added a keyboardist to the line-up before their UK tour at the end of 1995 – their first British tour since 1990.

 Ian Brown was sentenced to four months in prison in 1998 after threatening to chop the hands off a British Airways stewardess during a flight from Paris to Manchester.
-Brown ultimately only spent eight weeks in prison, beginning his sentence at Kirkham’s open prison before being transferred to the notorious Strangeways where he served the remainder of his sentence.
+Brown ultimately only spent eight weeks in prison, beginning his sentence at Kirkham’s open prison before being transferred to the notorious Strangeways, where he served the remainder of his sentence.

-During an interview in 2005 Squire referred to his old friend Brown as “a tuneless knob”.
-Squire has since gone back to painting full time and says he has “hung up his plectrum”.
+During an interview in 2005, Squire referred to his old friend Brown as “a tuneless knob”.
+Squire has since gone back to painting full-time and says he has “hung up his plectrum”.

 Alan ‘Reni‘ Wren